Judge Scraps 'Conscience' Rule Protecting Doctors Who Deny Care For Religious Reasons

 Complaints of such violations are relatively rare — for a decade, the office would receive an average of one complaint like this each year.
 Severino frequently pointed to a jump in those complaints to 343 last year as proving the need for this rule.
 He attributed that increase to a strong message from his office that they were "open for business" when it came to issues of religious freedom.

-However, that increase in the number of complaints is "demonstrably false," according to Englemayer's ruling.
+However, that increase in the number of complaints is "demonstrably false," according to Engelmayer's ruling.
 Nearly 80% of all the complaints given to the court were about vaccinations — unrelated to health care workers and their religious beliefs in providing care.

-The judge writes that only 21 — or 6% — of the complaints the government provided the court are even potentially related to providers' moral or religious objections.
-During oral arguments, the government's attorney conceded that the real number of complaints were "in that ballpark."
+The judge writes that only 21 — or 6% — of the complaints that the government provided the court are even potentially related to providers' moral or religious objections.
+During oral arguments, the government's attorney conceded that the real number of complaints was "in that ballpark."

-"This conceded fact is fatal to HHS's stated justification for the Rule," Englemayer writes.
+"This conceded fact is fatal to HHS's stated justification for the Rule," Engelmayer writes.
 "Even assuming that all 20 or 21 complaints implicated the Conscience Provisions, those 20 or 21 are a far cry from the 343 that the Rule declared represented a 'significant increase' in complaints."

 In a statement to NPR, the government said, "HHS, together with DOJ, is reviewing the court's opinion and so will not comment on the pending litigation at this time."